-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Scheduled commercial banks in India are subject to Pillar III disclosure requirements in line with the standards issued by the Basel Committee on Banking Supervision as part of Basel II, Basel 2.5 and Basel III framework.
+Progress to date Issue is being addressed through □ Primary / Secondary legislation ✓ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Scheduled commercial banks in India are subject to Pillar III disclosure requirements in line with the standards issued by the Basel Committee on Banking Supervision as part of Basel II, Basel 2.5 and Basel III framework.
 These disclosures are an effective means of informing the market about a bank's exposure to risks and provide a consistent and comprehensive disclosure framework that enhances comparability.
 In terms of SEBI (Mutual Fund) Regulations, 1996, and SEBI master circular no. SEBI /HO/IMD/DF3/CIR/P/2016/84, dated September 14, 2016, disclosures are made in the Scheme Information Document (SID) relating to the financial instruments in which schemes invests.
 Risk associated with such instruments and risk mitigation measures are also disclosed in SID.
 (IFRS 7) In terms of Eighth Schedule of SEBI (Mutual Fund) Regulations, 1996, the valuation of investments of the schemes is done by applying fair value principles.
 (IFRS 13) Enhanced risk disclosures by financial institutions. yet been fully implemented, please provide reasons for delayed implementation There are certain requirements for disclosures on risk by listed entities as mentioned in the SEBI Listing and Disclosure Obligations (LODR Regulations, 2015).
 The LODR would apply to all listed entities, including financial institutions.
 The major provisions are as follows: Presently, as per Schedule V of the SEBI Listing and Disclosure Obligations, the following information should be disclosed in the Annual Report as part of corporate governance: Management Discussion and Analysis: 1.
 This section shall include discussion on the following matters within the limits set by the listed entity's competitive position: (a) Industry structure and developments. (b) Opportunities and Threats. (c) Segment-wise or product-wise performance. (d) Outlook (e) Risks and concerns. (f) Internal control systems and their adequacy. (g) Discussion on financial performance with respect.
 Further, Regulation 21 of the SEBI Listing and Disclosure Obligations requires that a risk management committee be formed by the company.
 Risk Management Committee: (1)The board of directors shall constitute a Risk Management Committee.
-(2) The majority of members of Risk Management Committee shall consist of members of the board of directors.
-(3) The Chairperson of the Risk management committee shall be a member of the board of directors and senior executives of the listed entity may be members of the committee.
+(2) The majority of members of Risk Management Committee shall consist of members of the board of directors of the Risk management committee shall be a member of the board of directors and senior executives of the listed entity may be members of the committee.
 (4) The board of directors shall define the role and responsibility of the Risk Management Committee and may delegate monitoring and reviewing of the risk management plan to the committee and such other functions as it may deem fit.
 (5) The provisions of this regulation shall be applicable to top 100 listed entities, determined on the basis of market capitalization.
-One of the key functions of the Board of directors of a listed entity, as per Regulation 4 (2) (f) (ii) (1) of the SEBI Listing and Disclosure Obligations is "reviewing and guiding corporate strategy, major plans of action, risk policy" Regulation 17 (9) (a) states that the l exposures and the steps taken by management to limit the risks of adverse exchange rate movement, if material.
-The LODR also mandates that where in the
+One of the key functions of the Board of directors of a listed entity, as per Regulation 17 (9) (a) states that the listed entity shall lay down procedures to inform members of board of directors about risk assessment and minimization procedures.
+Part A of Schedule II read with regulation 17 (7) of